clara-risk/DR_thesis_project_code_appendix/README.md

 # 3: DR_example_visualize_beaudoin_data_in_fire_perimeter.ipynb

-This Jupyter notebook contains an example of visualizing the Beaudoin et al. data (https://cdnsciencepub.com/doi/10.1139/cjfr-2013-0401) inside the fire perimeter.
+This Jupyter Notebook contains an example of visualizing the Beaudoin et al. data (https://cdnsciencepub.com/doi/10.1139/cjfr-2013-0401) inside the fire perimeter.
 The script can be used to visualize the data but also ensure that it is being extracted from the raster data inside the fire perimeter properly.

+# 4: DR_getting_harvest_area.ipynb & DR_clip_and_vectorize.ipynb

+These Jupyter Notebooks contain intermediate steps for calculating the area harvested within the fire perimeters.
+The steps for how I exracted this information are available in the "methods_calculating_harvest_in_fire" file.